Highlight the heart of Gdansk, its meticulously reconstructed Old Town. Wander through historic streets and soak in the Hanseatic atmosphere.

 A site marking the start of World War II, offering a solemn but important historical perspective.

-Escape the city bustle in this serene park, home to the historic Oliwa Cathedral and its famous organs.
+Escape the city bustle in this serene park, site of the historic Oliwa Cathedral and its well-known organs.

 Immerse yourself in Gdansk's "Baltic Gold" heritage, focusing on its symbolic amber.